home-assistant/home-assistant.io/source/_posts/2023-04-27-year-of-the-voice-chapter-2.markdown

 Voice assistants share many common functions, such as speech-to-text, intent-recognition, and text-to-speech.
 We created the [Wyoming protocol][Wyoming] to provide a small set of standard messages for talking to voice assistant services, including the ability to stream audio.

-Wyoming allows developers to focus on the core of a voice service, without having to commit to a specific networking stack like HTTP or MQTT.
-This protocol is compatible with the upcoming [version 3.0 of Rhasspy][Rhasspy], so both projects will be able to share voice services.
+Wyoming allows developers to focus on the core of a voice service without having to commit to a specific networking stack like HTTP or MQTT.
+This protocol is compatible with the upcoming [version 3.0 of Rhasspy][Rhasspy], so both projects can share voice services.

-With Wyoming, we’re trying to kickstart a more interoperable open voice ecosystem that makes it easy to share components across projects and platforms.
+With Wyoming, we’re trying to kickstart a more interoperable open voice ecosystem that makes sharing components across projects and platforms easy.
 Developers and scientists wishing to experiment with new voice technologies need only implement a small set of messages to integrate with other voice assistant projects.

-The Whisper and Piper add-ons mentioned above are integrated in Home Assistant via the new [Wyoming integration].
+The Whisper and Piper add-ons mentioned above are integrated into Home Assistant via the new [Wyoming integration].
 Wyoming services can also be run on other machines and still integrate into Home Assistant.

 [Wyoming]: https://github.com/rhasspy/rhasspy3/blob/master/docs/wyoming.md
 [Rhasspy]: https://github.com/rhasspy/rhasspy3/